Welcome to The Center for Special Education Advocacy

 At the Center for Special Education Advocacy, our primary focus is to empower parents and educators with knowledge.
 We are also available to provide advocacy to parents and support them on their journey through the special education labyrinth.
 Our goal is to help parents achieve their goals for their child while also preserving the relationship with the school district.
 We work hard to find cooperative and collaborative solutions for all parties involved.

-Thoughts from Dr. Hulett on Best Practices for School Districts for Complying with the Endrew F. decision and IDEA 2004 for Children with Autism At the end of the day, and in relation to the 2004 IDEA Amendments, schools are required to ensure both legal compliance and sound, appropriate educational programming for children with disabilities.
+Best Practices for School Districts for Complying with the Endrew F. decision and IDEA 2004 for Children with Autism At the end of the day, and in relation to the 2004 IDEA Amendments, schools are required to ensure both legal compliance and sound, appropriate educational programming for children with disabilities.
 Recently, however, the bar of what constitutes “appropriate” has shifted upward.
 In particular, the bar for educating children with Autism has increased.
 Whereas once the Rowley standard and bar of services was “merely more than de minimis”, it is now, under the Endrew F decision, “every child should have the chance to meet challenging objectives.”
 As well, the Court noted, “to meet its substantive obligation under the IDEA, a school must offer an IEP (individualized education program) that is reasonably calculated to enable a child to make progress appropriate in light of the child’s circumstances.
 Ever since the Endrew F. decision, I have regularly been asked by school officials: “What should we do to comply with the Endrew F. decision and to stay out of hot water?”
 This is a simple question with complex answers.
 In the spirit of parsimony and practicality, I offer the following recommendations to ensure compliance with IDEA and the recent Endrew F. decision as it relates to educating children with Autism.
 Obviously, every child and situation is unique and, thus, requires individualization.
 That said, if you employ the following guiding principles when crafting IEP’s for children with Autism, you will be going a long way to ensure a FAPE under IDEA and to comply with the spirit and intent of the Endrew F. decision.
 1. Ensure every academic and functional goal is truly measurable and the baseline is firmly rooted in the PLAAFP; 2.
 Ensure every annual goal is truly ambitious, unique, and is developed with the intent of advancing the child toward grade-level proficiency; 3.
 For an Autistic child with behavioral or functional needs documented in the PLAAFP, provide the student with an opportunity to receive ABA services and supports from a licensed BCBA; 4.
 While receiving ABA services and supports, ensure tight measurement of behavior and social skills acquisition; 5.
 Utilize a scientifically-validated method for collecting both academic and behavioral data.
 Standardized data should be utilized to track progress on annual goals and short-term benchmarks; 6.
 Provide campus-wide staff training in best practices for meeting the behavioral and academic needs of children with Autism; 7.
 Implement a social, emotional learning curriculum with each student, as well as schoolwide, that celebrates diversity and the utilization of pro-social behaviors and skills.